CommitForge/LinuxUtils/scripts/organize/multimedia_files/organize_photos_by_date/README.md

 ## Notes
 This script was created and used on Linux.
 Not tested for other systems.
-I provide no warranty and take no responsibility for using the script in any way.
+I provide no warranty and take no responsibility for using the script or using the provided instructions in any way.